 To my patients,

-If you have any questions or concerns, please reach out to us either via phone at 212 570 2075, via e mail at email@example.com or via the patient portal.
+We wish you a meaningful and healthy Holiday Season and a most healthy New Year.
+If you have any questions or concerns, please reach out to us either via phone at 212 570 2075, via e-mail at firstname.lastname@example.org or via the patient portal.

 Eric Morgenstern, MD

 Amanda Dhanwa, MA